aiven/devportal/docs/tutorials/kafka-migration.rst

 6. Click **Create Service** under the summary on the right side of the console.

-Customise the Aiven for Apache Kafka service
+Customize the Aiven for Apache Kafka service
 ''''''''''''''''''''''''''''''''''''''''''''

-Now that your service is created, you need to customise its functionality.
+Now you've created your target cluster, you need to customize its functionality.
 In the **Overview** tab of your freshly created service, you'll see a bunch of toggles and properties.
 Change these two:

 1. **Enable REST APIs**: via **Kafka REST API (Karapace)** > **Enable**.